Geocodio/docs/source/index.html.md

 Format | Example | Description
 ------ | ------- | -----------
-Coordinate string | `"38.886672,-77.094735"` | Latitude and longitude separated by a comma Coordinate string with ID | `"38.886672,-77.094735,Arlington"` | Includes a custom identifier that will be returned in the response
-Coordinate object | `{"lat": 38.886672, "lng": -77.094735, "id": "Arlington"}` | JSON object with lat, lng, and optional id properties
-Address string | `"1109 N Highland St, Arlington VA"` | A geocodable address (will be geocoded automatically)
+Coordinate string | `"38.8977,-77.0365"` | Latitude and longitude separated by a comma Coordinate string with ID | `"38.8977,-77.0365,DC"` | Includes a custom identifier that will be returned in the response Coordinate object | `{"lat": 38.8977, "lng": -77.0365, "id": "DC"}` | JSON object with lat, lng, and optional id properties Address string | `"1600 Pennsylvania Ave NW, Washington DC"` | A geocodable address (will be geocoded automatically)

 <aside class="notice">
 When addresses are geocoded, the geocoding result will be included in the response under a <code>geocode</code> property, and the lookup will count towards your geocoding credits.